SmarTone

-SmarTone Telecommunications Holdings Limited (0315.HK), listed in Hong Kong since 1996 and a subsidiary of Sun Hung Kai Properties Limited, is a leading telecommunications provider with operating subsidiaries in Hong Kong and Macau, offering voice, multimedia and mobile broadband services, as well as fixed fibre broadband services for both consumer and corporate markets.
+SmarTone Telecommunications Holdings Limited (0315.HK), listed in Hong Kong since 1996 and a subsidiary of Sun Hung Kai Properties Limited, is a leading telecommunications provider with operating subsidiaries in Hong Kong, offering voice, multimedia and mobile broadband services, as well as fixed fibre broadband services for both consumer and corporate markets.
 SmarTone spearheaded 5G development in Hong Kong since May 2020, with the launch of its territory-wide 5G services.
 SmarTone is also the first in Hong Kong to launch Home 5G Broadband service.

-SmarTone delivers a trusted and connected experience through its high quality network, people-driven products and services combined with innovation, passion and understanding of customer needs.

-SmarTone differentiates its content, excellent customer service, business and consumer products for all Hong Kong customers, allowing them to live and feel smarter everyday.
-This strong presence is also backed by expert technical know-how, over 30 stores across Hong Kong, its 5 core brands and its innovative business strategies arm.

 History

 SmarTone was launched by Sun Hung Kai Properties and ABC Communications in 1992.
 It started operations in March 1993 as the first GSM network in Hong Kong and in Asia.
 It used to have another branding EXTRA for its GSM-1800-only packages obtained by the acquisition of P Plus Communications in March 1998.
 The brand EXTRA ended in 2002 and was merged into SmarTone's dual-band network.

 A new branding "SmarTone-Vodafone" was officially launched in April 2005, following a partnership agreement with Vodafone in December 2004.
 This brand name was used only in Hong Kong.
 SmarTone retained its original brand name in Macau.

 On 19 September 2011, SmarTone Telecommunications Holdings Limited announced that it would not renew its marketing co-operation with Vodafone and reverted its brand to SmarTone from December 2011.

 In January 2018, SmarTone launched a new brand, Birdie, which is targeting millennial.
 Birdie has two products: the no contract local mobile plan and the travel data SIM card (simply known as Birdie Travel SIM).